Canning Tomatoes in a Pressure Canner

 Canning Tomatoes Tips & FAQs

-Yes it is a good idea to add lemon juice or some sort of acidification to your home-canned tomatoes.
+Yes.
+Do add lemon juice or some sort of acidification to your home-canned tomatoes.
 It all has to do with the acidity.
 For more information on why acidifying your tomatoes is important, please read Canning Tomatoes Safely.
 Get the answers to do you really need lemon juice/citric acid?
 What’s the big deal, anyway?

 This is probably normal.
 If the bubbles are small and not moving like they are fermenting then it is fine.
 If you have movement in the jar then it is possible you’ve got spoilage happening.